ap211unitech/fundfusion/README.md

 ## Getting Started

 Follow these instructions to set up the project locally.
+This might take a little while to set up, so please hang tight.
+Additionally, it's crucial to follow these steps in given sequence in order to avoid potential issues.

 ### Prerequisites